Skip to main content

 Mini Project 2 Details

-There are 8 checks for both exercises in MP1.
-Each is worth 0.25 pts, totalling of 2pts under β€œWorking Test Case” criteria.
+There are 12 checks for both exercises in MP2.
+Each is worth 0.25 pts, totalling of 3pts under β€œWorking Test Case” criteria.
 This is similar to MP1.

 Exercise 1 [3 checks]

-2. Able to create users and login as that user.
+1. Able to create users and update the Excel sheet.

 Exercise 2 [5 checks]

-1. In /app/serverlibrary.py, there exist a Stack implementation in there from scratch, e.g: pop, peek, etc is implemented/
+1. In library.py, there is a Stack implemented from scratch, e.g: pop, peek, etc are implemented.

-2. In /app/serverlibrary.py, there exist a EvaluateExpression implementation in there from scratch.
+2. In library.py, there exist a EvaluateExpression implementation in there from scratch.

-4. Users can Show/Hide questions and enter the correct answer in the /challenges page, afterwhich the timer value is displayed at the row.
+4. Users can Show/Hide questions and enter the correct answer in the Challenges page, after which the timer value is displayed on the row.

 Q&A